Blog

 Card type

-Different card products may have different minimum and maximum ranges.
+Different credit card products may have different credit limit ranges depending on their features.

-If you’re checking your borrowing profile, you may find this useful: https://www.credit24.com.au/blog/what-is-a-credit-score
+If you’re reviewing your borrowing profile, you may find this useful:

 Credit limit vs available credit vs credit utilisation